A food handlers test is an evaluation tool for food handlers to gauge their aptitude in handling food and food safety. Read more about it.

 State-level agencies are also responsible for ensuring that legislation from higher agencies is implemented through their responsibility for inspection.
 They also carry out food safety training programs that include the dissemination of new or amended laws for food service and processing facilities.

-On a federal level, the U.S. food safety system relies on three major food safety agencies, which include the following:
+On a federal level, the U.S. food safety system relies on three agencies, which include the following:

 U.S. Food and Drug Administration.
 The FDA oversees the primary authority among the food establishments in the US.
 This government agency is responsible for ensuring the safety of foods in the country to protect human health and the nation's food security.